dharmaashok/spark-student-showcase/README.md

-# Spark Student Showcase - Akash's Portfolio
+# Spark Student Showcase - Dharma's Portfolio

 A full-stack portfolio application featuring a modern React frontend with an Express.js backend API.
 This project showcases web development skills through a clean, responsive design and robust backend infrastructure.